Pixocoin/Litesight/README.md

     http://localhost:3000

-  If *Pixo™sight* reports problems connecting to **litecoind** please check the CONFIGURATION section of [Pixo-sight-api README](https://github.com/Pixocoin/Pixo-sight-api/blob/master/README.md).
+  If *Pixo™sight* reports problems connecting to **Pixocoind** please check the CONFIGURATION section of [Pixo-sight-api README](https://github.com/Pixocoin/Pixo-sight-api/blob/master/README.md).
 To set the environment variables run something like: